 There are also some reports of the GE JES1072SHSS catching fire, although there’s not enough concern with this one to spark a recall, and many people seem to use it without issue.
 More than two dozen cases have been filed with SaferProducts.gov citing instances where GE Spacemaker over-the-range microwaves self-started, caught fire, or had issues with shattering glass or running even when the door was open.
 The GE JES1460DSBB is another GE model to avoid as this one has a really flimsy door that seems unlikely to stand up to much use and may, therefore, pose a higher risk of leaking radiation.

-Samsung have also had a recall alert from the CPSC.
+Samsung has also had a recall alert from the CPSC.
 This time, the issue was not fire but electric shock potential, thanks to a risk of a bolt touching a wire and making the microwave shell ‘live’.
 All SMH9151x models produced from January through May 2009 were recalled, amounting to some 43,000 units.
 So, if you move into an apartment with an old Samsung, Whirlpool, KitchenAid, or GE microwave, check the unit number against the recall lists.

 There are also a few reports of the Toshiba-EC042A5C-SS getting very hot to the touch, but not spontaneously sparking or catching on fire.
 Despite this microwave having a lot of great reviews, this tendency to get hot may make it one to avoid if you have a tight space for the microwave and/or tend to store things on or beside the appliance (not recommended!), or if you have kids or vulnerable adults in the home.